 Berkeley woman arrested after gunfire on Harmon Street

-Officers found a gun and other evidence Monday in the Berkeley home of Sabrina Valadez-Rios, police said.
+Officers found a gun and other evidence Monday at the woman's Berkeley home, police said.

 Police arrested a Berkeley woman this week in connection with a non-injury shooting that stemmed from a domestic dispute, authorities report.